privacybydesign/pbdf-website/pages/en/irma-verifier.md

 usage.
 The foundation tries to solve (reported) problems as soon as possible.
-The responsability for IRMA usage lies entirely with the user (the carrier or IRMA attributes), with the verifier of attributes, and with issuer of attributes (if any), not being the foundation itself.
+The responsability for IRMA usage lies entirely with the user (the carrier or IRMA attributes), with the verifier of attributes, and with the issuer of attributes (if any), not being the foundation itself.

 [To the top](#top)